johnbayko/hicp/docs/hicp.rst

       content updates.
 Limiting attribute change scope means an additional modify command would be needed.

+    Same conditions apply here as to "content" when a content is being edited: the change command must ignored, and a change event with current values generated in response.

-    If the component is editable, there is no guarantee the actual content matches the expected content, so the user agent should discard the attribute information.
-Existing attributes (specifically the user agent defaults when the content is first set) not covered by the new attributes are unchanged.
+    Existing attributes (specifically the user agent
+    defaults when the content is first set) not covered by the new attributes are unchanged.